This section was written by Leandro Cabo from rhcplivearchive.com

 • Walls and Doors

-Recorded in September 2010, released as a bonus track to “PBX Funicular Intaglio Zone”
+Released as a bonus track to “PBX Funicular Intaglio Zone”, recorded in September 2010

 • Genex 44